molgenis/molgenis/docs/guide-emx.md

 These rules only apply to the technical names, labels are not limited by these rules.

+## Packages without a parent
+Creating a package without a parent package (also known as a root package) automatically results in the creation of a group.
+Initially the group name is set to the package identifier, unless the package identifier is not a valid group name.
+In this case a unique group name is generated.
+The initial group label is set to the package label.
+Otherwise the group creation is the same as when created using the security manager plugin.
+Both name and label can be modified afterwards.

+View the section on [groups and roles](guide-groups-roles.md), for information on creating a group.

 ## Attributes options

 ### Required columns